-The Financial Aid Office posts open positions it receives from the departments on campus, including Global Business, on its Student Employment page on MTB.
-Access to this information is provided to assist you in locating a student employment position.
+The Financial Aid Office posts open positions as they are submitted by the departments on campus, including Teaching Assistants (TA) and Research Assistants (RA) positions with faculty, on its Student Employment page on MTB.
+Access to this information is provided to assist you in reviewing and selecting those positions for which you wish to apply.

-You may not begin working until you have been approved by the Financial Aid Office.
+You may not begin working until you have been approved by the Financial Aid Office-and Human Resources if this is the first paid position on campus-regardless of what you are informed of by a faculty or staff person of Thunderbird.